jwstegemann/fritz2-docs/Validation.md

     }
 ```

-When you have a `Store` that implements `Validation` you can access your validation-results by calling `msgs()`.
+When you have a `Store` that implements `Validation`, you can access your validation-results by calling `msgs()`.
 This gives you a `Flow` of the type you defined as your result-type.
 You can handle this like any other `Flow` of a `List`, for example by rendering your messages:

 ```kotlin
 render {